Become an Advocate

 Even if you aren't a friend, relative, or supporter of a legislator, your outreach can help open doors.
 Advocates with the ALS Association help change the laws and policies that affect all people with ALS and their families every single year.

 Become an ALS advocate today!
-If you are interested in donating your time and voice to The ALS Association Central & Southern Ohio Chapter, sign up to be an advocacy volunteer at the link below.
+If you are interested in donating your time and voice to ALS United Central & Southern Ohio, sign up to be an advocacy volunteer at the link below.